opendomain/free-fi/README.md

-# Free-Fi: Free open WiFi
+# Free-Fi: Free open SECURE WiFi
 This is the gitHub repository for Free-Fi